Saturn 1B Rocket at Alabama Rest Stop

 There are not a lot of places where you can see NASA history in the U.S., so make sure to stop by if you find yourself in Alabama.
 It’s right on the highway, so there’s no excuse not to stop!

-You’ll see the tall shuttle from a distance, so even if you do forget, seeing it will jog your memory.
+You’ll see the tall shuttle from a distance as you begin approaching it from far away.

 The U.S. Space and Rocket Center in Huntsville, Alabama